← BACK TO BLOG

 Australia

-In line with the hierarchy of controls - also referred to as the hierarchy of hazard control measures - fall protection strategies should prioritise eliminating hazards at the source before resorting to PPE or administrative actions.
+Fall protection strategies should prioritise eliminating hazards at the source before resorting to PPE or administrative actions.

 Level 1: Eliminate the Risk

 Conducting thorough site surveys and engaging height safety specialists during the design phase of new construction projects can help identify and eliminate potential fall hazards.
-Accessing maintenance areas via solid structures like stair towers, fixed ladders and guardrail systems incorporated with platforms, walkways and plant decks further minimises risk.
+Accessing maintenance areas via solid structures like stair towers, fixed ladders, and guardrail systems incorporated with platforms, walkways, and plant decks further minimises risk.

 Level 2: Passive Fall Prevention